 Because the middle four strings remain the same as for standard tuning some standard chord shapes when played in double drop D become extended chords.

 For example, a chord shape such as C Major becomes an extended chord (extended chords are triads e.g. root, third and fifth, that utilize additional notes beyond the 7th scale degree).
 The C Major becomes a Cadd9 chord (the 1st string D is 9 scale degrees above the root due to being an octave higher), a more sophisticated chord voicing.

 Another example of this is the Am shape, which when played in double drop d tuning becomes an Amadd11.

-Power chords, due to the vertical alignment of the root and 5th on the 6th, 5th and 4th strings become simpler to play in double drop D tuning, especially on the acoustic guitar.
-And, as the 1st string is not included, are exactly the same as if playing in drop D.
+Power chords, due to the vertical alignment of the root and 5th on the 6th, 5th, and 4th strings become simpler to play in double drop D tuning, especially on the acoustic guitar.
+And, as the 1st string is not included, is exactly the same as if playing in drop D.

 A simple way to approach power chords in either tuning is to memorize the major scale on the 6th D (formerly E) string as per the tab below, adding the fifth and fourth strings which include the 5th scale degree and octave higher root note.